 Bidders are encouraged to submit materials that meet the Basis of Design.

-In order to have a material accepted as an Approved Encapsulant for the work outlined herein the items listed in this section 1.04 must be received by the Architect/Engineer for evaluation and approval no less than 21 days prior to the original published bid date.
-Approved alternative Encapsulants will be by Addendum only.
+In order to have a material accepted as substantially equal for the work outlined herein, the submittal of alternatives must be received by the Architect/Engineer for evaluation and approval no less than 21 days prior to the original published bid date.
+Approved alternative coatings and coating systems will be by Addendum only.

 Submittals circumventing this process will not be approved and will not be acceptable for inclusion in this project.
 Alternative/substitution products considered in accordance with provisions of Section 01 60 00 specifications attached by consulting architects and engineers to the overall scope of this project.

-Only submit complying products based on project requirements including regulations regarding VOCs (CARB, OTC, SCAQMD, LADCO).
-To ensure compliance with district regulations and other rules, businesses that perform coating activities should contact the local district in each area where the coating will be used.

 Substitutions will only be considered for products manufactured by companies of primarily U.S. ownership, and when the proposed substitute product is “all or virtually” all manufactured in the United States (in accord with the Made in USA Standard of the Federal Trade Commission (FTC).

 1.05 PRODUCT DELIVERY, STORAGE AND HANDLING